Letter from Jackson

 When I get back, I know you’ll ask me about Jackson, what it is like, what its people are like, how it looks, how they live, what makes the city what it is.
 I’m going to tell you now to clear my mind of it, leave it forever.
 Once home I do not want to think of it.

-Its main street is blemished by vacant shops and offices with dusty, empty, shattered windows like broken, rotten teeth.
-Even it’s recent upgrade with roundabouts and verges doesn’t disguise the squalor.
 The city lacks grandeur, even faded grandeur, in any degree.
+Its main street is blemished by vacant shops and offices with dusty, empty, shattered windows like rotten teeth.
+Even its recent upgrade with roundabouts and verges doesn’t disguise the squalor.

 Poverty and racial tension propel Jackson, a volatile combination that pulls back more than it pushes the social, economic, physical nature of the city.
-The political landscape is dominated by self-serving personalities motivated by a desire to stay in office.
-The city is very poor, but federal funding finds its way to empower political ends.
+The political landscape is dominated by self-serving personalities motivated solely by a desire to stay in office in order to further their own ends.
+Inevitably, the lion’s share of federal funding finds its way to empower political ends.

 I can see you smiling as you read this, thinking, “You fool, it’s Mississippi; what did you expect?”
 Well, darling, I did expect more.
 I told you that before I came here.
 I expected to find people working together, a fellowship of stewards.